-As a Cheshire children solicitor, parents often ask me how they can get or lose parental responsibility for their child.
+Parents often ask me how they can get or lose parental responsibility for their child.
 In this blog I answer the question “can a father lose parental responsibility for his child?”

-Cheshire children solicitors
+We are Cheshire children solicitors

 Mothers and parental responsibility